taozhuo/taozhuo.github.io/source/_posts/2017-01-08-bloom-filter-join-in-spark.markdown

  --executor-cores 8 \
 {% endcodeblock %}

-I run a test on the job I mentioned above.
+I ran a test on the job I mentioned above.
 Simply counting the number of records in each stage shows >90% savings in shuffle size!

- 	Smarll data set: 244,071,770 records
+ 	Small data set: 244,071,770 records
 	Big data set: 42,504,945,562 records
     After filtered: 1,587,344,750 records
     After joined: 697,421,722 records